ltspicer/dxf2gcode.linux.installer/readme.txt

 Then follow the instructions.
 The script will install all necessary packages and dxf2gcode automatically.

 Python 3.7 or higher is required.
 Is checked by the script.
-This script is tested on Debian 10 & 11 with Gnome, Linux Mint 20.3 mate and Lubuntu 20.04.4
+This script is tested on Debian 10 & 11 with Gnome, Linux Mint 20.3 mate and Lubuntu 20.04.4 (LXDE)

 Let me know if something doesn't work.